Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 1. (`ncn-m001#`) Shut down and power off all management NCNs except `ncn-m001`.

+    This command will ask for the IPMI username and password for the management nodes.

     **Important:** The default timeout for the `sat bootsys shutdown --stage ncn-power` command is 300 seconds.
 If it is known that the nodes take longer than this amount of time for a graceful shutdown, then a different value can be set using `--ncn-shutdown-timeout NCN_SHUTDOWN_TIMEOUT` with a value other than 300